 It operates on an affiliate or lead-generation model.
 Many of the apps and services featured on Steady are hungry for new people to help meet growing demand.

-Because of that, they’re willing to pay companies like Steady (and, for transparency, Side Hustle Nation) for referring new users, drivers, hosts, caregivers, etc.
+Because of that, they’re willing to pay companies like Steady to refer new users, drivers, hosts, caregivers, etc.